-One a hot Portland day you’ll find the cool kids hanging out the Holman Dock just south of the Hawthorne Bridge.
+On a hot Portland day you’ll find the cool kids hanging out the Holman Dock just south of the Hawthorne Bridge.
 Known simply as the Dock, the swimming spot is on the Willamette River and is pretty perfect for a dip and a bit of sunbathing.
 Bring some friends,snacks, a hat and plenty of sunblock (because there’s no shade) and spend a good few hours sunbathing against the city backdrop.
-You can bike to the Dock from HI Portland Hawthorne hostel in about 15 minutes.
+You can bike to the Dock from HI Portland NW hostel in about 15 minutes.

 4. Bass Lake – Point Reyes National Seashore, CA